bemeurer/bemeurer.github.io/_posts/2016-05-30-debian-on-the-ti-nspire.md

 ---
-title: "Running Debian on the TI Nspire CX"
+title: "Running Debian on the TI Nspire CX Calculator"
 excerpt: "using debootstrap and QEMU to run Debian for ARM on the Nspire CX CAS"
 author: bernardo_meurer
 layout: post